Skip to content

 Principles for success and teamwork philosophy

-We follow a code of conduct that must be followed to ensure a safe space in the team.
+We follow a code of conduct designed to ensure a safe team environment.
 You signed it when you entered Lambda and we expect you to follow it.
 Basically, treat everyone with respect.

 • Your work relation is with Lambda, not with the client so expect to get feedback from your Lambda's Tech Lead and Project Manager and not from the client, don't ask for it either.